whisper-workshop/whisper-workshop.github.io/cfp.md

 We accept both previously published papers and original submissions presenting new ideas or preliminary results.
 All submissions will undergo peer review by at least two members of the Program Committee.

-Submissions to WHISPER2026 are now open via EasyChair: https://easychair.org/conferences?conf=whisper2026
+Submissions to WHISPER2026 are now open via [EasyChair](https://easychair.org/conferences?conf=whisper2026)

 ### Important Dates
 - Paper Submission: 5 December 2025